U.S. SEC sues over Heinz option trading before buyout

 The suit is Securities and Exchange Commission v.
 Certain Unknown Traders in the Securities of H.J.
 Heinz Co, U.S. District Court, Southern District of New York, No. 13-1080.

-(Reporting by Jonathan Stempel and Bernard Vaughan.; Writing by Ben Berkowitz.; Editing by Andre Grenon, Mary Milliken, Gary Hill)
+(Reporting by Jonathan Stempel and Bernard Vaughan.; Writing by Ben Berkowitz.; Editing by Leslie Adler, David Gregorio Tim Dobbyn and Andre Grenon)